Proven-Paradox/shaper-system/Handbook.md

 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)

 #### Prone
 Lying on the ground.
 Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
-Moving a square while Prone costs a major action.
+Moving a Square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

 #### Provoked
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.
-Provoke overrides [Taunt](#taunt); any enemies you Provoke will strike you regardless of being in a square with an ally with Taunt.
+Provoke overrides [Taunt](#taunt); any enemies you Provoke will strike you regardless of being in a Square with an ally with Taunt.
 This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand attention in combat.

 #### Rooted